Day 11: Reverse Crossing Hitch

-The reversed crossing hitch (sometimes called reverse Munter hitch) has the same topology than the crossing hitch but is tied in the opposite direction.
+The reverse crossing hitch (also called reverse Munter hitch) has the same topology as the crossing hitch but is tied in the opposite direction.
 It’s nice to know both when you want to create symmetry, but they also function differently.
-The reversed crossing hitch is a locking hitch while the regular version is more of a friction, therefore when you make a inverted crossing hitch, you can drop the rope and everything will stay in place.
+The reverse crossing hitch will hold tension once tied; it is not as solid as other locking hitches but also remains easy to untie.

-Safety tip: if you tie standing, make sure the person tied can holds, or leans on something so as not to fall, especially if the legs are tied.
+Safety tip: if you tie standing, make sure the person tied up can hold, or leans on something to avoid falling, especially if the legs are tied.

-Let’s drill crossing hitches and reversed crossing hitch with a rope cage.
+Let’s drill crossing hitches and reverse crossing hitch with a rope cage.

 - Try making a cage on different parts of the body: leg, torso, whole body, you decide!

 - Experiment drawing different shapes when making the crossing hitches.

 - Try changing the number of wraps and the distance between them.